Errorname/prisma-multi-tenant/docs/Zeit_Now.md

 **Solution:**

-In one of your JS file, add the following lines to tell Now to bundle the `prisma/` folder with your app:
+In one of your JavaScript file, add the following lines to tell Now to bundle the `prisma/` folder with your app:

 ```js
 import path from 'path'